Literature

 -

-Turn idea into feeling
+Transforming the idea into a feeling

-Max Jacob to a student: Meditation is not about having ideas, on the contrary!
-It is about having one, transforming it into a feeling, into a conviction.
-A meditation is good when it results in a YES, pronounced by the whole body, a cry from the heart: joy or Continue reading
+Max Jacob to a student: Meditation is not about having ideas, quite the opposite!
+It's about having one, transforming it into a feeling, a conviction.
+A meditation is good when it leads to a YES, uttered by the whole body, to a cry from the heart: joy or… Continue reading

 -

-Antigone, rebellious and intimate (6/7.
+Antigone, defiant and intimate (6/7.
 The vocation)

-What a fuss about identity!
+So many stories about identity!
 The word appears neither in Greek epic nor in tragedy.
-Identity in Antigone's time was based on lineage and belonging to a city.
-Identity was imbued with roots.
-Family and city gathered under a virtual banner everything that others needed to know about themselves.
-Continue reading
+Identity in Antigone's time was rooted in lineage and belonging to a city-state.
+Identity was imbued with rootedness.
+Family and city-state gathered under a virtual banner everything that the other needed to know about oneself… Continue reading

 -